 Candidate “Ghosting”: A Sad, New Trend in Hiring?

-by Chris Hodge 4 minute read
+by The Sourcery Staff 4 minute read

 Many candidates feel it is unnecessary to engage in an awkward conversation with a recruiter or hiring manager…Recruiters and talent teams alike are reporting more and more ghost sightings.
 And no, these sightings are not referring to the annoying specters of the paranormal variety.
 Rather, “ghosting” is a term originally made popular by millennials, and is more commonly associated with dating – when one party suddenly ends a relationship by means of an inexplicable withdrawal from all communications.

 “Ghosting” in the world of hiring happens when a job candidate disjoins from the recruitment or on-boarding process without any notice and simply vanishes.
 It’s hard enough when an at-will employee submits his or her two weeks’ notice, but ghosting can leave talent and recruiting teams in the lurch when a critical role was expected to be filled by a qualified candidate, who then doesn’t show up.

 There are a number of contributing factors as to why this happens in the first place.